6 Heart Health Mistakes Made by Women- and How to Avoid Them

 Installing an Exercise Bike in the Home

 By itself, having a bike or treadmill is great.
-Trouble is, you have to use it often, and that’s where many women go wrong.
-They decide to embark on a new exercise program that’s not fun, natural or convenient—and so, after an initial push, they slack off.
+But consistently using it is a challenge.
+If your new exercise program is not fun, natural or convenient, it’s too easy to slack off after an initial push.

-How to proceed: Pick an activity that’s fun for you so you’ll want to do it often, like walking around the mall or running with a friend.
+How to proceed: Pick an activity that’s fun for you so you’ll want to do it often, like an enjoyable sport, dance class or running with a friend.

 Smoking to Keep Weight Down